 Prior to the consummation of the Offerings, the Company intends to adopt the Directors' Plan.
-The purposes of the Directors' Plan are to attract and retain as non-employee directors individuals with superior training, experience and ability and to provide additional incentives to such individuals by giving them an opportunity to participate in the ownership of Common Stock of the Company.
+The purposes of the Directors' Plan are to attract and retain as non-employee directors individuals with superior training, experience and ability and to provide additional incentives to such individuals by giving them an opportunity to participate in the ownership of the Company.
 All directors who are not employees of the Company are eligible to participate in the Directors' Plan.
 It is presently anticipated that approximately four individuals will participate in the Directors' Plan.

-Under the Directors' Plan, any person who is not an employee of the Company and who becomes a director either on or after the date of the Offerings will receive a non-qualified option (a "Non-Qualified Option") to purchase shares of Common Stock on the date he or she becomes a director.
-In addition, on the first business day of each fiscal year of the Company, commencing January 1, 1997, while the Directors' Plan is in effect (each, an "Eligibility Date"), each non-employee director who has not been an employee of the Company at any time during the previous twelve months will receive a Non-Qualified Option to purchase shares of Common Stock.
+Under the Directors' Plan, any person who is not an employee of the Company and who becomes a director either on or after the date of the Offerings will receive a non-qualified option to purchase shares of Common Stock on the date he or she becomes a director.
+In addition, on the first business day of each fiscal year of the Company, commencing January 1, 1997, while the Directors' Plan is in effect (each, an "Eligibility Date"), each non-employee director who has not been an employee of the Company during the previous twelve months will receive a non-qualified option to purchase additional shares of Common Stock.

-The aggregate number of shares of Common Stock that may be issued under the Directors' Plan is , subject to adjustment in accordance with the terms of the Directors' Plan.
+The aggregate number of shares of Common Stock that may be issued or transferred under the Directors' Plan is , subject to adjustment in accordance with the terms of the Directors' Plan.
 Common Stock issued under the Directors' Plan may be either authorized but unissued shares, treasury shares or a combination thereof.
-Any shares of Common Stock subject to a Non-Qualified Option which lapses, expires or is otherwise terminated without the issuance of such shares may become available for new awards.
+To the fullest extent permitted under Rule 16b-3 under the Exchange Act, any shares of Common Stock subject to an award which lapses, expires or is otherwise terminated without the issuance of such shares may become available for new Awards.

-All Non-Qualified Options granted under the Directors' Plan will vest and become exercisable in 25% installments in each of the first four anniversaries of the date of grant; PROVIDED that the participant may not exercise any Non-Qualified Option as to less than 100 shares at any one time or, if the total remaining number of shares is less than 100, the participant must exercise the entire remaining shares covered by the Non-Qualified Option.
-However, in the event of a change in control of the Company (as defined below), (i) all Non-Qualified Options then outstanding will become fully exercisable and (ii) in the case of a change in control involving a merger of, or consolidation involving, the Company in which the Company is (A) not the Surviving Entity or (B) becomes a wholly owned subsidiary of the Surviving Entity, each Predecessor Option will be converted into a Substitute Option to acquire common stock of the Surviving Entity, which Substitute Option will have the same terms and conditions as the Predecessor Option, with appropriate adjustments as to the number and kind of shares and exercise prices.
-See "-- 1996 Equity Incentive Plan -- Additional Information" above for the definition of "change in control."
+All options will vest and become exercisable in 25% installments in each of the first four anniversaries of the date of grant; PROVIDED that the participant may not exercise any option as to less than 100 shares at any one time or, if the total remaining number of shares is less than 100, the participant must exercise the entire remaining shares covered by the option.
+However, in the event of a change in control of the Company (as defined below), (i) all options then outstanding will become fully exercisable and (ii) in the case of a change in control involving a merger of, or consolidation involving, the Company in which the Company is not the Surviving Entity each Predecessor Option will be converted into a Substitute Option to acquire common stock of the Surviving Entity, which Substitute Option will have the same terms and conditions as the